LisandroMoura/ChromeExtension-Trello_custom_id_project/README.md

 ---

 ## ◉ Projeto:
-Simple ChromeExtension to Trello
+Simple Chrome Extension for Trello
-Criação das Extensões para o Chrome de integração com o nosso sistema de Controle de projetos
+Creation of Chrome Extensions for integration with our Project Management System

 ## ◉ Responsável técnico:
 Lisandro Moura \<FullStack\/>: